Mekadrom/uhoma/readme.md

-To run the fullstack Home Assistant, start by running kafka with `docker-compose up -d` in the kafka project in this directory.
-Optionally, you can also build and run the provided Dockerfile in that project to start a kafdrop instance as well for development.
+To run the fullstack Home Assistant, start with kafka.
+See the readme file in the kafka directory to do this.

 To start the database, view the readme under `hadb`.